Sickness Absence: What’s it costing and how to reduce it?18 Feb, 20153 minutes

 Sickness absence is estimated to total 140 million days lost every year.
 The costs of this to employer and State are a mind-boggling £9 billion a year.
 To help mitigate this, the government has recently introduced its new Fit for Work service (www.fitforwork.org) to provide support to employees, employers, and GPs to help return to work those off sick.

 Short Term and Long Term Absence

 When looking at absence, it is helpful to divide this up into short term absence (STA) – usually defined as up to two weeks – and long term absence (LTA) – absence episodes over four weeks.
 These two categories call for discernibly different approaches.

-If you have found this blog interesting, Meridian Business Support, Lockton and Dr. Bridget Juniper have launched a dedicated Linkedin Group Wellness at Work UK where you will find useful information, advice and support on how to easily improve the productivity of your workforce by recognising Wellness at Work and what is involved in this broad subject.
+If you have found this blog interesting, Meridian Business Support, Lockton, and Dr. Bridget Juniper have launched a dedicated Linkedin Group Wellness at Work UK where you will find useful information, advice, and support on how to easily improve the productivity of your workforce by recognizing Wellness at Work and what is involved in this broad subject.